shinchan79/cloudflare-docs/src/content/compatibility-dates/cache-no-store.md

 For a cross-zone request this simply specifies the headers `Pragma: no-cache` and `Cache-Control: no-cache` to the origin.

-For grey-cloud subrequests this bypasses the cloudflare's cache.
+For grey-cloud subrequests this bypasses the Cloudflare's cache.

 Example: